ynotstartups/notes/notes/cheat-sheet-tech-lead.md

   - IN PROGRESS - in progress tasks
   - CODE REVIEW - opened PR and waiting for review
   - QA
-  - DESIGN REVIEW - see below
+  - DESIGN REVIEW - ticket first goes to QA for checking both functional and design and then it goes to the design review for PM and designers for the final gate check
   - DONE - completed
-- Design review - ticket first goes to QA for checking both functional and design and then it goes to the design review for PM and designers for the final gate check

 ## Estimates